emberjs/rfcs/text/0000-custom-components.md

 components_.

-This API will allow addon authors to provide special-purpose component base classes that their users can subclass from in the apps.
+This API will allow addon authors to provide special-purpose component base classes that their users can subclass from in apps.
 These components are invokable in templates just like any other Ember components (decendents of `Ember.Component`) today.

 # Motivation

-The ability to author reusable, composable components is a core features of Ember.js.
-Despite being a [last-minute addition](http://emberjs.com/blog/2013/06/23/ember-1-0-rc6.html) to Ember 1.0, the `Ember.Component` API and programming mode has proven itself to be an extremely versatile tool and has aged well over time into the primary unit of composition in Ember's view layer.
+The ability to author reusable, composable components is a core feature of Ember.js.
+Despite being a [last-minute addition](http://emberjs.com/blog/2013/06/23/ember-1-0-rc6.html) to Ember 1.0, the `Ember.Component` API and programming model has proven itself to be an extremely versatile tool and has aged well over time into the primary unit of composition in Ember's view layer.